jbc-cp/csc202-assignments/projects/4/ass4.md

 compute the output of this hash function for each key.

 Also, your hash table size should have the capability to grow if the input file is large.
-After insertion of an item, if the load factor exceeds 0.5, you should grow the hash table size.
+After insertion of an item, if the number of entries is greater than or equal to the hash table size, you should grow the hash table size.

 Start with a default hash table size of 128.
 When increases are necessary, double the size of the table.

-Use the probing sequence

-(i * (i + 1))/2

 ### Removing Punctuation